Now hiring! Find auto repair jobs near me.

 Any time your vehicle is making unusually loud noises it’s safe to assume that something’s not right.
 Sometimes the culprit is your car’s wheel bearings.
+Wheel bearing press service, bearings replacement or other services may be required.
 Read below to learn about symptoms of problematic wheel bearings and replacement services.

 Your vehicle utilizes a wheel bearing at the hub to allow the tire and rim to smoothly rotate at both low and high speeds.
 As a rotating part, the wheel bearing's material slowly wears down during usage.

 Upon reaching the end of its service limit, the wheel bearing might start making a racket when you drive.

 At this point, you must have a qualified technician change out the worn components using a wheel bearing press to restore your vehicle to good working condition and eliminate distressing noises and poor ride quality.